sidlogism/impsia_python_toolbox/README.md

 from impsia.python_toolbox.subprocess_tools import SubprocessRunner

 Side notes:
-* The project intentionally uses the so called "src layout" for a cleaner an more epxlicit import handling as pointed out in https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/#src-layout-vs-flat-layout
+* The project intentionally uses the so called "src layout" for a cleaner an more explicit import handling as pointed out in https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/#src-layout-vs-flat-layout
 ** Possible workaround for making the "import package" directly executable: https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/#running-a-command-line-interface-from-source-with-src-layout
 * Currently these tools can only be installed in the described manual "ad hoc" manner.
-Distribution via PyPY as a fully fledged "distribution package" (with sdists and bdists) is not planned yet.
+Distribution via PyPI as a fully fledged "distribution package" (with sdists and bdists) is not planned yet.
-** However you can currently build the "distribution package" yourself by running the following command in the "distribution roo" (see below): python3 -m build
+** However you can currently build the "distribution package" yourself by running the following command in the "distribution root" (see below): python3 -m build

-## How to run the unittest, doctests an linters automatically ##
+## How to run the unit tests, doctests an linters automatically ##

 TODO

-## How to run the unittests and the single doctests manually ##
+## How to run the unit tests and the single doctests manually ##
 In "distribution root" (see below) run: python3 -m unittest discover -v -s tests In "distribution root" (see below) run: python3 -m doctest -v src/impsia/python_toolbox/*.py In "import package" (see below) directory run: python3 -m doctest -v subprocess_tools.py